mohammadr33/Fitness-Planner/README.md

-This app may be deployed locally or check it out at https://fitness-planner-y0xu.onrender.com/.
+This web app may be deployed locally or check it out at https://fitness-planner-y0xu.onrender.com/.
 (May take a min to load since the Flask App runs on Render Free Plan)

+This web app has not yet been optimized for mobile use.

 # Fitness Planner
 #### Description: